MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/experiments/index.md

 - Configurations comparison in an experiment.
 Each configuration is easily mappable to variants where each variant is supported by variables.
 These variables allow you to bundle a different set of game experiences via parameterization.
 - Targeting of desired audience at random but in a controlled manner by making use of existing traffic.
 You can experiment over a segment, and define the percentage of the target audience in each variant.
 - Scheduling of experiments or to run immediately.
-- Analysis of experiments’ scorecard results.
+- Analysis of experiments' scorecard results.
 The scorecards are computed reliably and possess enriched statistical details.
 This gives you an indication of statistical significance and alerts if a Sample Ratio Mismatch is observed.
 - Integrability with other PlayFab services such as Player Profile, PlayStream events, CloudScript and Insights Explorer, etc.